U Share Founder / KUROFUNE Design Holdings Inc.

 Environmental design that thoroughly encourages interaction and growth.

 Taka：At U Share, we hope to complementalize individual space and shared space.
 While securing individual space, we also design shared spaces and flow lines that cultivate self-growth and friendly rivalry.
-There are various types of shared spaces, so the fact that members can use them creatively depending on things such as purpose and time, is also another characteristic of U Share.
+There are various types of shared spaces, so the fact that members can use them creatively depending on purpose and time, is another characteristic of U Share.

 Moreover, I was a part of developing campuses and student dormitories in the U.S., the birthplace of campus-planning.
 Therein the center of design always lay the question of “What kind of learning/ living environment should we arrange to enrich the lives of students”?